-Emmanuelle Peters is Reader in Clinical Psychology, Kings College London Institute of Psychiatry.
+Emmanuelle Peters s Reader in Clinical Psychology, King's College London Institute of Psychiatry, Psychology and Neuroscience.

 David Pilgrim is Professor of Health and Social Policy, University of Liverpool.

-John Read (@ReadReadj) is Professor of Clinical Psychology and Director of the Doctorate of Clinical Psychology Programme, University of Liverpool.
+John Read (@ReadReadj) is Professor of Clinical Psychology and Director of the Doctorate of Clinical Psychology Programme, University of East London.